This topic gives a detailed description of command-line switches and examples of their usage.

 4. Compare and synchronize data using settings from the file, do not generate comments in the synchronization script, generate a report to the specified file in the HTML format:

 5. Compare data and generate data report using settings from a file.
-Comparison and data writing settings of the different objects will be included into the report.
+Comparison and data-writing settings for different objects will be included in the report.

 /datacompare /compfile:"DC1vsDC2.dcomp" /report:"report.html" /incdata:Yes /incsettings:Yes